pavitranew/session-7-rest-ang/README.md

 Note - this page is unavaiable (even if it is in the root directory).

-Add this route to server.js:
+Add/edit this route to server.js:

 ```js
 app.get('/', function(req, res) {